Can You Wash Skechers in a Washing Machine? 2026 Safe Care Guide

 Yes, you can wash many Skechers in a washing machine, but not all of them.
 Always check the shoe tongue or box for the “Machine Washable” icon.

-• Safe to Wash: Most mesh, knit, and fabric “Go Walk” or “Go Run” series.
+• Safe to Wash: Most mesh, knit, and fabric “Go Walk” or “Go Run” series

-• Do NOT Wash: Light-up shoes (Skech-Air), Suede, Nubuck, or Full-Grain Leather.
+• Do NOT Wash: Light-up shoes (Skech-Air), Suede, Nubuck, or Full-Grain Leather

 • The Golden Rule: Use a gentle cycle, cold water, place shoes in a laundry bag, and ALWAYS air dry.
 Never put shoes in the dryer; heat destroys the glue and shrinks the EVA soles.

 We all know the feeling.
 You bought that crisp, comfortable pair of Skechers or casual sneakers a few months ago.
 They were perfect—lightweight, bouncy, and pristine.
 But after a few muddy walks, a spilled coffee, or just the daily grind of city commuting, they look tired.
 They smell a bit “off.”
-And you’re standing in front of your washing machine, wondering, “Can I just throw these in and hope for the best?”
+And you are standing in front of your washing machine, wondering, “Can I just throw these in and hope for the best?”

-In this guide, I’m going to share the exact advice we give our customers on the shop floor.
-We will cover how to identify if your Skechers are safe to wash, how to clean suede shoes (spoiler: keep them dry!), and how to remove the smell from shoes effectively.
+While modern footwear technology has come a long way, making shoes machine washable is a specific engineering choice, not a universal standard.
+In this guide, I am going to share the exact advice we give our customers on the shop floor.
+We will cover how to identify if your Skechers are safe to wash, how to clean suede shoes, and how to remove the smell from shoes effectively.

 The “Skechers Rule”: How to Know If Yours Are Safe